-If you are interested in becoming a donor mother, please fill in our online form or contact us on 01244 511440 between 9.30am and 3.30pm Monday to Friday.
-Please note your first donation must be made before your baby is 6 months old.
+If you are interested in becoming a donor mother, please fill in our online form or contact us on 01244 511440 – our office is staffed 9.30am to 3.30pm Monday to Thursday and 9.30am to 2.30pm on a Friday.
+Please note your first donation must be made before your baby is 6 months old and we are unable to accept donations of less than 2 litres.
 We cover a large area including Cheshire, North Wales, Wirral, Merseyside, Yorkshire (North, West and East), Lancashire, Shropshire, Staffordshire and parts of Cumbria, Lincolnshire and Nottinghamshire.
 We may consider large donations from further afield as well so please talk to us if you live further away.

 Becoming a milk donor is very simple, however there are a number of important facts to be aware of before you start.